 True Android fans have three dates marked on their calendar for the major international tech expos: CES (Consumer Electronics Show) in Las Vegas, IFA (Internationale Funkausstellung) in Berlin, and MWC (Mobile World Conference) in Barcelona.
 MWC is the one we're interested in here, as it is the number one European event in the first quarter of 2017.
 Leading up to MWC, we'll keep you updated on the latest news and rumors for the event.
-LG and Sony have now confirmed their press conference dates.
+The latest news to emerge is that Xiaomi will not be attending MWC 2017.

 Highlight recent changes